CarInsurance.com Insights

 “Getting the right amount of money is important, but when we see these nuclear verdicts that are way out of line compared to the injuries and accidents, we’re all paying for it,” Ruiz says.

-These factors create a challenging financial environment for drivers, making car insurance a significant financial burden that can far exceed the national average.
+These factors create a challenging financial environment for drivers, making car insurance a significant financial burden that often exceeds the national average.

 Rank City, state Annual premium